-In Presentation Services, indicates the pieces of data that an analysis will return.
-Together with filters and selection steps, columns determine what analyses will contain.
+In Presentation Services, indicates the pieces of data that an analysis returns.
+Together with filters and selection steps, columns determine what analyses contain.
 Columns also have names that indicate the types of information that they contain, such as Account and Contact.